anavarre/drucker/README.md

 Currently, _drucker_ runs on 3 minimalistic containers:

 * `drucker_reverse_proxy` (Varnish/nginx): Varnish listens on port 80 and sends traffic to the nginx backend on port 8080
-* `drucker_web` (Apache/PHP/MySQL): Apache listens on port 8080 and receives traffic from nginx
+* `drucker_web` and `drucker_web2` (Apache/PHP/MySQL/GlusterFS): Apache listens on port 8080 and receives traffic from nginx.
+GlusterFS is used as a distributed network filesystem
-* `drucker_web2` (GlusterFS): Distributed network filesystem (WIP - not currently integrated with the web container)

-The plan is to make _drucker_ a truly service-based suite of containers, to isolate MySQL from multiple Apache/PHP web nodes but also Load-Balancing and HA capabilities.
+The plan is to make _drucker_ a truly service-based suite of containers, to isolate MySQL from multiple Apache/PHP web nodes but also enforce Load-Balancing and HA capabilities.
 When we have this, then a [0.1](https://github.com/anavarre/drucker/milestones/0.1) release will be tagged.

 ## Requirements